In This Article

 Using Lepide you can carry out automated risk assessments, identify anomalies in user behavior and even automate a response to shut down the threats as they happen.
 You will have access to a wide range of pre-defined compliance reports, including reports that are specifically designed to satisfy the compliance requirements of CMMC.
 Lepide Data Security Platform also provides visibility over a wide range of cloud-based platforms, including Amazon S3, DropBox, OneDrive, and more.

-If you’d like to see the Lepide CMMC compliance solution, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see the Lepide CMMC compliance solution, schedule a demo with one of our engineers.

 Philip Robinson